IanRogers/eratosthetard/README.md

 # Eratosthetard
 Critical thinking on the delusions of the flat earth

+Flat Earthers have a habit using insults rather than provide answers.
+They include:
+- Nasshole
+- Globetard
+etc. It's just noise though, treat it like static on the line and carry on asking questions like:

+- Was [Eratosthenes|https://en.wikipedia.org/wiki/Eratosthenes#Measurement_of_the_Earth.27s_circumference] funded by the Nasa conspiracy in 250BC?

+So I will accept one insult: I'm an Eratosthetard and proud of it.

 # Questions the Flat Earthers need to answer

 1. When you jump up why do you come back down again?